beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 * the `movement.allowGroundUnitGravity` mod rule now defaults to `false`.
 All known games have an explicit value set, so this should only affect new games.
 * `/ally` no longer announces this to unrelated players via a console message.
 The affected players still see one.
 Use the `TeamChanged` call-in to make a replacement if you want it to be public.
+* manually shared units no longer receive the Stop command.
+Use the `UnitGiven` callin to get back the previous behaviour.

 ### Deprecation
 No changes yet, but these will happen in the future and possibly break things.